Reboare/Lagrange/_posts/2017-01-17-linux-stack-bof-2.md

 id
 uid=0(root) gid=0(root) groups=0(root)
 ```
-If this doesn't work, then play around with the stack location until the exploit succeeds.
+If this doesn't work, then all you need to do is play around with the stack location.
+Fuzz that value on stack addresses above and below your current until the exploit succeeds.

 Epilogue
 -----------